 A spiritual retreat simply involves escaping “normal life” for a bit to do something that feeds and heals the soul.

-* It’s important to put your health first, and almost all doctors will highly approve of healthy lifestyle
+* It’s important to put your health first, and almost all doctors will highly approve of a healthy lifestyle

 improvement, but be sure to talk with them before making any major dietary changes, supplements, significant changes in physical activity.